weijiehiew/EGL314/README.md

 # **Installing libraries**

 To install the required libraries on our Raspberry Pi 4, we would need to open the terminal.

+Certain libraries that we need like *tkinter*, *time*, and *threading* are already preinstalled in Raspberry Pi and there is no need to install them.

 <br>

+### Updating and upgrading your Pi
+---

 Firstly, update and upgrade your Raspberry Pi 4 using ```sudo apt update``` and ```sudo apt upgrade```.

 <br>

 ### **MQTT**
+---
 To allow the Raspberry Pi 4 to publish a message to the broker pi, we would need to install the following;